ktdavies/CS506-Final-Project-Repository/README.md

 These scores provide a quantitative baseline for future scenario testing.

 # The Climate Data

-### Climate‑change scenario forecasting
+### Climate Change Cancelation and Delay Forecasting

 To estimate how shifting weather patterns could shape operational performance, we took the hold‑out portion of our weather‑enhanced flight dataset and **synthetically advanced it ten years into the future**.
 Cluster‑level trend multipliers – extracted from our historical NOAA analysis – were applied to each record’s precipitation, severity and event‑window length, and the calendar year was rolled forward by +10 while preserving month and day.
 Fresh composite features were then recalculated so the modified inputs remain physically consistent.

 Running the trained models on this future dataset yields: